 In March 2022, the Receiver, the investor class, and MPC reached a settlement in principle, subject to the settlement being approved by this Court and the LASC.
 The settlement terms are very favorable, recovering \$9.75 million out of the \$10 million in available insurance coverage.
 Preliminary approval of the settlement was granted by the LASC in March and final approval was granted on August 31, 2023.
 This Court then approved the settlement on October 17, 2023.
 Dkt.
-586. The Receiver anticipates making a distribution of the net settlement funds (after payment of approved fees for class counsel (\$1,462,500) and approved service awards for class representatives (\$30,000)), which amount totals \$8,257,500, in the next 30-40 days.
+586. During the fourth quarter, the Receiver received the full settlement payments from MPC's insurance carriers and distributed the net settlement funds of \$8,257,500 (after payment of approved fees for class counsel (\$1,462,500) and approved service awards for class representatives (\$30,000)).